 Let's apply our configuration!

-'''

-$ kubect1 apply -f hello-ingress.yam1
+\$ kubect1 apply -f dead-drop-ingress.yam1

-'''

-Now, open our ingress in a web browser using the host parameter.
-We now have a complete web application deployed via Kubernetes!
+Now, open the ingress in a browser using the host parameter.
+We now have a complete application deployed via K8s!
 This link should be accessible from anywhere in the world!